 The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect amounts in the financial statements and accompanying notes.
 Actual results could differ from the estimates.

-r.
+s.
 Reclassifications

-Certain reclassifications have been made to fiscal 2011 amounts in order to conform to the fiscal year 2012 presentation.
-Such reclassifications had no effect on the previously reported change in net assets.
+Certain reclassifications have been made to fiscal year 2012 amounts in order to conform to the fiscal year 2013 presentation.
+Such reclassifications had no effect on the previously reported change in net position.

 2. New Accounting Standards